KeflerExe/Formal-Languages-Calculator/README.md

 first, the language identifier, followed by an equal and then braces, and separated by commas, the different strings that make up the language.

-On the other hand, to specify the operations between languages ​​we will use reverse polish notation.
+On the other hand, to specify the operations between languages at the end of the file ​​we will use reverse polish notation.

 Theres 6 operations implemented each one with its own operator: